oktadev/okta-blog/_source/_posts/2020-01-21-angular-material-login.md

 npx @angular/cli@13 new material-tic-tac-toe
 ```

 You will be asked two questions.
 Answer **Yes** to the first question.
 This will set up the router in your application.
 The router is responsible for letting the user navigate between different parts of the app and updating the browser's URL without actually reloading the page.
-For the third question, accept the default choice **CSS**.
+For the second question, accept the default choice **CSS**.
 This application will use simple CSS stylesheets, but you can see how easy it is to switch to a different stylesheet technology with Angular.

 {% img blog/angular-material-login/angular-style-options.png alt:"Angular stylesheet options" width:"700" %}{: .center-image }